 SmartOS is made up of several different components.
 These components are:

-the root of SmartOS.
-It has logic for how to build all of the different
+repository is the root of SmartOS.
+It has logic for how to build all of the

-components that make up SmartOS and has components that are specific to
+different components that make up SmartOS and has components that are

-the SmartOS live image environment.
-For example, it has tools like
+specific to the SmartOS live image environment.
+For example, it has tools

 The illumos-joyent code can be found in the smartos-live tree under